mhewedy/vermin/README.md

 # Install Vermin

-Vermin uses [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as the underlying hypervisor to create and run Virtual Machines.
+Vermin uses [VirtualBox v6.0 or later](https://www.virtualbox.org/wiki/Downloads) as the underlying hypervisor to create and run Virtual Machines.
 So you need to download and install it first.

 To install/update on **macOS** and **Linux** run: